lukaszj9800/MeetingsApplication/README.md

 #### Meetings application created for a project during college.

 ## General info
 Meetings full stack application created by using Spring and Angular.
-It allows logged in user to chceck and join to available events and to create their own events.
+It allows logged in user to chceck, join to available events and to create their own events.

 # Login page
 <img src = "https://github.com/lukaszj9800/MeetingsApplication/blob/main/images/login_page.png" />